-A fourth-generation vegetable, hay, and grain farmer and the father of five, Densmore harvests iceberg lettuce, romaine lettuce, red and green mix lettuce, cauliflower, and broccoli, in a stunning agricultural valley that lends itself quite well to Instagram.
+A fourth-generation vegetable, hay, and grain farmer and the father of five, Dinsmore harvests iceberg lettuce, romaine lettuce, red and green mix lettuce, cauliflower, and broccoli, in a stunning agricultural valley that lends itself quite well to Instagram.

-While most others are busy posting poolside selfies and images of their latest Instagram-able meal at the local farm-to-table restaurant (not judging, just saying), @thefarmerjon followers are more likely to happen across a shot of Densmore’s John Deere tractor getting repaired in the field, or even a post showing a sparkling irrigation ditch at sunset, explaining where Arizona’s desert-growing farmers get their water from.
+While most others are busy posting poolside selfies and images of their latest Instagram-able meal at the local farm-to-table restaurant (not judging, just saying), @thefarmerjon followers are more likely to happen across a shot of Dinsmore’s John Deere tractor getting repaired in the field, or even a post showing a sparkling irrigation ditch at sunset, explaining where Arizona’s desert-growing farmers get their water from.
 It’s a nice mix of equal parts education, entertainment, and good-old-fashioned farm family fun, in this author’s opinion.